xiyi1201/xiyi1201/README.md

 # Hi 👋 I am Xiyi Lin

-## 🌱 Who am I
+## 🌱 Self Intro
-I am a current Master's student studying Machine Learning and Data Science at Northwestern University.
-I developed my passion for data science and would like to leverage my insights and skills in doing more impactful and meaningful things. :)

-I am also eager for learning the cutting-edge technology to stay on trend while enriching myself.
-I'm currently diving deep into machine learning and data science, exploring advanced topics like reinforcement learning and deep learning, and applying them to real-world projects.
-My passion for data drives me to extract meaningful insights and tell compelling data stories as a data alchemist.
+Hello!
+I'm a Data Scientist with a strong background in machine learning, statistical modeling, and data analytics.
+Currently I am studying Machine Learning and Data Science (MS) at Northwestern University.
+My passion lies in uncovering insights from complex datasets to drive business decisions and innovation.
+I have experience working with diverse data sources, including real-time data platforms like Google Cloud and AWS, and have implemented solutions that optimize data retrieval, enhance predictive models, and streamline workflows.

+I believe that "good data serves for good purpose with right method".
+I've utilized tools like Python, R, SQL, and cloud platforms to deliver impactful results.
+My work spans from improving chatbot NLP capabilities using open-source models to predicting customer behavior with machine learning models.
+I am constantly learning and contributing to projects involving data-driven decision-making, automation, and scalability.

 - [Resume](https://drive.google.com/file/d/1LZmjAHyXhIP0j4L_txS21BwLVNXHgbS5/view?usp=sharing)

+## 💻 Experience

+### Data Scientist (part-time) at [PepsiCo](https://www.pepsico.com) (Oct 2024 - Present)

+### R&D Intern: Data Scientist at [PepsiCo](https://www.pepsico.com) (Jun 2023 - Aug 2024)

+- Transformed 200,000+ data points from multiple sources, developing Power BI dashboards that reduced report refresh time by 80% (from 25 to 5 seconds), resulting in faster decision-making processes
+- Created and implemented data modeling in a data lake post-ETL, leading to a 25% improvement in predictive accuracy for consumer engagement strategies
+- Collaborated with cross-functional teams, enhancing model Recall by 15% and MCC by 20% through advanced feature engineering and application of statistical techniques as well as Tree models on skewed datasets
+- Improved text data quality by 30% using BERT/FastText encoding and spaCy tokenizer, and applied t-SNE with GMM clustering to generate WordClouds, providing clear visual insights that influenced a 10% increase in data-driven decisions

 ## 🎓 Education

-### Northwestern University (Sep 2023 – Dec 2024)
+### Northwestern University (Sep 2023 - Dec 2024)
 - **M.S. in Machine Learning and Data Science**
-- **GPA**: 3.9/4.0
+- **GPA**: 3.94/4.0
-- **Relevant Coursework**: Data Visualization, Data Mining, Cloud Engineering, Deep Learning, Text Analytics, Data Warehousing, Reinforcement Learning, Optimization and Heuristics
+- **Relevant Coursework**: Data Visualization, Data Mining, Cloud Engineering, Deep Learning, Text Analytics, Data Warehousing, Optimization and Heuristics, Time Series, Healthcare Analytics, Natural Language Processing

-### Stony Brook University (Jan 2020 – Dec 2022)
+### Stony Brook University (Jan 2020 - Dec 2022)
 - **B.S. in Applied Mathematics & Statistics | Double Major in Economics | Minor in Korean Studies**
 - **GPA**: 3.96/4.0
 - **Scholarships**: Korean Studies Academic Excellence and Leadership Scholarships (2022)